opentok/opentok-web-samples/Electron-Basic-Screen-Sharing/README.md

-OpenTok.js Electron Basic Screen-Sharing Sample (Electron 17)
+OpenTok.js Electron Basic Screen-Sharing Sample (Electron 5 to 11)
 =======================

 This sample application shows how to connect to an OpenTok session, publish a screen-sharing stream, and subscribe to a stream in a basic Electron application.